Central Houston leadership presented project updates and 2022 priorities at our annual Outlook Breakfast event. Presentations can be viewed here.

 The Downtown Office Story is an in-depth proprietary longitudinal analysis of the competitive Downtown office market, based on the collection and analysis of primary data from our most competitive buildings.
 The survey and analysis are based on consistent methodology spanning over three decades.
-Buildings in the survey have proven the ability to compete for tenants in the downtown Class A and B markets.
-For 35 years the results have assisted the various real estate stakeholders (owners, leasing agents, and potential investors) in making data-driven and informed marketing and investment decisions.
+Buildings in the survey have proven the ability to compete for tenants in Dontown’s prime Class A office buildings.
+For 36 years the results have assisted the various real estate stakeholders (owners, leasing agents, and potential investors) in making data-driven and informed marketing and investment decisions.
 This survey supplements and does not replace other traditional market surveys: broker, owner, or third-party reports.

 MassChallenge, Central Houston and the City of Houston announces partnership with MassChallenge, a global network of zero-equity startup accelerators, to launch its newest program in Downtown Houston, located at GreenStreet.
 MassChallenge Texas’ inaugural startup cohort, which will begin in the summer of 2019, will support up to 25 startups through a zero-equity, six week-long bootcamp.